mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 (people of color passing as white) and later gay/lesbian politics
-(femme lesbians **or butch gays** passing as straight), where "passing" means you're marginalized identity is not seen.
+(femme lesbians **or butch gays** passing as straight), where "passing" means your marginalized identity is not seen.

 Passing is a complicated privilege — making it possible for marginalized people